 Geophysical Fluid Dynamics (GFD) Laboratory

-Work in the Isotope Geochemistry and Geochronology Lab has three major themes: high-precision geochronology applied to earth history, origin and evolution of continental lithosphere, and environmental geochemistry.
+Work in the MIT Isotope Lab has three major themes: high-precision geochronology applied to earth history, origin and evolution of continental lithosphere, and environmental geochemistry.
 The research group is directed by Professor Samuel Bowring.